mapbox/mapbox-directions-swift/README.md

 **[API reference](https://www.mapbox.com/mapbox-navigation-ios/directions/)**

 You’ll need a [Mapbox access token](https://www.mapbox.com/developers/api/#access-tokens) in order to use the API.
-If you’re already using the [Mapbox iOS SDK](https://www.mapbox.com/ios-sdk/) or [macOS SDK](https://mapbox.github.io/mapbox-gl-native/macos/), MapboxDirections.swift automatically recognizes your access token, as long as you’ve placed it in the `MGLMapboxAccessToken` key of your application’s Info.plist file.
+If you’re already using the [Mapbox Maps SDK for iOS](https://www.mapbox.com/ios-sdk/) or [macOS SDK](https://mapbox.github.io/mapbox-gl-native/macos/), MapboxDirections.swift automatically recognizes your access token, as long as you’ve placed it in the `MGLMapboxAccessToken` key of your application’s Info.plist file.

 The examples below are each provided in Swift (denoted with `main.swift`), Objective-C (`main.m`), and AppleScript (`AppDelegate.applescript`).
 For further details, see the [MapboxDirections.swift API reference](https://www.mapbox.com/mapbox-navigation-ios/directions/).